midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 is the "[literal type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types)" of number *literals* that are exactly equal to 32.

-This change to compact syntax will include builtin types, so developers will write `Bytes<16>` and `Vector<3, Field>`, for instance.
+This change to Compact syntax will include builtin types, so developers will write `Bytes<16>` and `Vector<3, Field>`, for instance.
 This also includes the type `Unsigned Integer`.
 Developers will write `Unsigned Integer<32>`, for instance.